 As past attempts to make RFID chips trendy reveal, the elite more likely to attempt an enticing lure or compelling need to get a base compliance with tracking through gradual voluntary means.
 It was reported in 2004, for example, how a bar in Spain offered VIP status upon patrons willing to take an implantable RFID chip – both concept of incentive and sacrifice are in implied in CNN’s headline “The price to pay for VIP status.”

-A DARPA researcher and now executive for both Google and Motorola Regina Dugan recently promoted some icky new proposals for this control – an electronic tattoo on the skin and a pill that, once swallowed, is powered biochemically and provides password authentication for online applications.
+A DARPA researcher and now executive for both Google and Motorola Regina Dugan recently promoted some icky new proposals for this control – an that, once swallowed, is powered biochemically and provides password authentication for online applications.